Your guide to mobile game marketing in 2022: Key insights and best practices

-You also need to consider influencer marketing as a part of your overall strategy: 65 percent of influencer marketing budgets are expected to have increased in 2020 and 17 percent of companies are spending over half their marketing budget on influencers.
-The current increase in DAU on gaming platforms such as Twitch also makes influencer marketing a significant way to advertise your app in 2020.
+You also need to consider influencer marketing as a part of your overall strategy: influencer marketing grew 42% year-over-year in 2021.
+The current increase in DAU on gaming platforms such as Twitch also makes influencer marketing a significant way to advertise your app.

 Using automation tools to streamline marketing performance

-68 percent of businesses are using automation in some way and this figure will increase as automation tools become more sophisticated – and marketers learn ways in which they can be useful to their campaign management.
+73 percent of businesses are using automation tools, and this figure is set to increase as these tools become more sophisticated and marketers learn ways in which they can be useful to their campaign management.
 Automation tools enable mobile marketers to optimize their tasks by delegating menial tasks and allowing more time for data analysis and strategy.

-Adjust's Director of Client Success, Americas, Melissa Coleman, has outlined some of the significant,changes this will have on the mobile marketing industry.
+Adjust's Director of Client Success, Americas, Melissa Coleman, has outlined some of the significant impacts better data and automation will have on the mobile marketing industry.
 Melissa explains that marketers currently “handle dozens of channels, switching between tools while trying to unify disparate sources of data” but notes that “a range of new marketing automation tools, with their abilities to automate a range of repetitive tasks, are expected to change the way marketers work forever.”
 Automation can save you time and allow you to focus on the creative tasks that will help you reach your targets.

 Craving monthly app insights?
 Subscribe to our newsletter.